 Myth 48: Any Motorhome Can Tow a Vehicle

 Truth: Not all motorhomes offer the kind of payload capacity, towing capacity, or hitch accessories to tow a small vehicle behind them safely.
-Many campers who want to bring along an extra vehicle purchase a Class A diesel pusher, but some Class C RVs can also tow.
+Many campers that want to bring along an extra vehicle purchase a Class A diesel pusher, but some Class C RVs can also tow.
 Ultimately, it comes down to the weight of the vehicle you’re trying to tow and your motorhome’s towing capacity.

 Myth 49: Any Type of Vehicle Can Be Towed Behind a Motorized RV